 How to apply for Extra Help

-After the QMB program accepts an individual’s application, they are automatically qualified for the Extra Help program.
+After the QMB program accepts an individual’s application, the individual automatically qualifies for the Extra Help program.
 Individuals can enroll online on the Social Security Administration (SSA) website.

 In August each year, the SSA reviews an individual’s income.
 Depending on the decision, a person’s Extra Help benefits may remain the same, increase, decrease, or end.